africandelightsafari@gmail.com | +255757239390 | Moshi, Kilimanjaro.

 These climbs typically include pre/post-trek lodges, private transfers, and gear assistance.
 If you’ve climbed in the Himalayas or Andes and expect that level of expedition support, this is your tier.

-✔️ What’s Included in Your Kilimanjaro Climb Price?
+✔️ What’s Included in Your Kilimanjaro Climbing 2026 Price?

 No matter which level you choose, all properly operated Kilimanjaro climbs in 2026 should include: